splunk/splunk-jenkins-otel/README.md

                 value: test
                 action: insert
             ```
         - Also pay attention to the dual exporters for our logs.
-One sending to SFX Log Observer and the other to HEC for Splunk Enterprise
+One sending to Splunk Log Observer and the other to HEC for Splunk Enterprise
             ```
             # Logs
             splunk_hec/log_observer: